-Dolmabahçe was built in neo-baroque style between 1843-1856 in the rapidly growing northern section of the city, at the Marmara outlet of the Bosphorus, to replace the Topkapi Palace which was out fashioned.
-The architect was Karabet Balyan, head architect of Sultan Abdulmecit.
-It has 3 floors including the basement with a symmetric design, with 285 rooms, 43 halls, 6 Turkish baths.
+Dolmabahçe Palace was built in neo-baroque style between 1843-1856 in the rapidly growing northern section of the city, at the Marmara outlet of the Bosphorus strait, to replace the Topkapi Palace which was out-fashioned.
+The architect of the palace was Karabet Balyan, head architect of Sultan Abdulmecit.
+It has 3 floors including the basement with a symetric design, with 285 rooms, 43 halls, 6 Turkish baths.
 The pier is 600 meters long and the palace has two beautifully decorated monumental gates giving access to its courtyard.
 The huge ballroom has a 4,5 tons crystal chandelier hanging from its 36 meters high ceiling.

 Open daily between 9:00-4:00 p.m. except Mondays